simdutf/simdutf/README.md

  * In general, if the input contains ASCII spaces, the result will be less than
  * the maximum length.
  *
- * @param input         the base64 input to process in 16-bit units
+ * @param input         the base64 input to process, in ASCII stored as 16-bit units
  * @param length        the length of the base64 input in 16-bit units
  * @return maximal number of binary bytes
  */